JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 And the following folders:

-- `HLA-EMMA` with HLA-EMMA input formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scoresEMMA.xlsx`).
+- `HLA-EMMA` with 1/ HLA-EMMA input formatted into what the software accepts, 2/ the raw ouput, and 3/ the Excel file to compute the tool's performances (`scoresEMMA.xlsx`).
 For high-resolution conversion, two settings from HLA EMMA were
 tested: EURCAU (European Caucasian) and NL (Netherlands, Leiden).
-- `HaploStats` with HaploStats input formatted into what the software accepts, the raw ouput of our robot requesting the website and the Excel file to compute the tool's performances.
+- `HaploStats` with 1/ HaploStats input formatted into what the software accepts, 2/ the raw ouput of our robot requesting the website, and 3/ the Excel file to compute the tool's performances.
 Both the CAU = Caucasian, and EURCAU = European Caucasian settings were tested (`scoresCAU.xlsx` and `scoresEURCAU.xlsx`).
-- `HaploSFHI` with HaploSFHI input formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scoresSFHI.xlsx`).
+- `HaploSFHI` with 1/ HaploSFHI input formatted into what the software accepts, 2/ the raw ouput, and 3/ the Excel file to compute the tool's performances (`scoresSFHI.xlsx`).
-- `easyHLA` with HLA Upgrade inputs formatted into what the software accepts, the raw ouput and the Excel file to compute the tool's performances (`scores_easyHLA.xlsx`).
+- `easyHLA` with 1/ HLA Upgrade inputs formatted into what the software accepts, 2/ the raw ouput, and 3/ the Excel file to compute the tool's performances (`scores_easyHLA.xlsx`).
 Inputs are provided as 4 small files because `easyHLA` cannot process large files.
 Both the FR = French and EU = European settings were tested.